Most Affordable Online Colleges & Degrees

-One of the most important qualities to look for when you're reviewing online program options is accreditation.
-To become accredited, a college or university must undergo an extensive, multi-year evaluation by an independent agency.
-The agency examines the school's programs, faculty, facilities, and student resources, comparing them against recognized standards of excellence before awarding accreditation to the school.
-The best online colleges are those that have been accredited by one of six authorized regional accrediting boards or by the Distance Education Accrediting Commission.
+One of the most important qualities to look for when you're reviewing online degree options is accreditation.
+A community college or university must undergo an extensive, multi-year evaluation by an independent agency to become accredited.
+The agency examines the school's programs, faculty, facilities, and student resources, comparing them against recognized standards of excellence before awarding accreditation.
+The best online colleges have been accredited by one of six authorized regional accrediting boards or by the Distance Education Accrediting Commission.

 Eligibility for financial aid is usually dependent on enrollment in an accredited school.

 If you want to transfer credits you've earned to another college, the second school will likely only accept credits from an accredited program.

 Depending on the occupation you've chosen, you may need to earn additional certification or licensure after graduating.
 Your ability to do so may depend on whether you attended an accredited school.

 A bachelor's degree from an accredited college or university is usually a prerequisite for earning any advanced degree.